Financial-Times/origami/README.md

 ### Selects

-Using the basic structure defined above, selects are styled by applying `.o-forms__field--select` on the `select` element itself.
+Using the basic structure defined above, selects are styled by applying `.o-forms-select` on the `select` element itself.

 ### Textareas

-Textareas are styled by applying `.o-forms__field--textarea` to the `textarea` element itself.
+Textareas are styled by applying `.o-forms-textarea` to the `textarea` element itself.

 ###Checkboxes and radio buttons